sosan/kubernetes/04_Build and Secure Networks in Google Cloud/04_HTTP_Load_Balancer_with_Cloud_Armor.md

     </tbody>
     </table>

-<ql-infobox>Health checks determine which instances receive new connections.
-This HTTP health check polls instances every 5 seconds, waits up to 5 seconds for a response and treats 2 successful or 2 failed attempts as healthy or unhealthy, respectively.</ql-infobox>
+Health checks determine which instances receive new connections.
+This HTTP health check polls instances every 5 seconds, waits up to 5 seconds for a response and treats 2 successful or 2 failed attempts as healthy or unhealthy, respectively.

 1. Click **Save and Continue**.
 2. Click **Create** to create the backend service.